AlieksieievYurii/vacuum-cleaner/docs/a1_serial_communication.md

 Parameters:
   * `s` [bool] - if `true` - turn on test led, if `false` - turn off test led

+### Start Vaccum Motor
+Description: This command starts main vaccum motor.</br>
+Command: `VM`</br>
+Parameters:
+  * `v` [int] - value in 0..100 range.
+0 - disable the motor completely

 # Sensors
+Once the EOR is enable, the all sensors are readed and sent to the serrial.
 ```
 {
   "out": {